 And finally, don’t set yourself up for failure with a rigid schedule.
-Adding pregnancy, a new baby, toddlers, and preschoolers to the mix can be challenging for any parent, and if you’re homeschooling, you especially need to be realistic about what you can accomplish.
+A flexible routine is better.
+Adding pregnancy, a new baby, toddlers, and preschoolers to the mix can be challenging for any parent.
+If you’re homeschooling, you especially need to be realistic about what you can accomplish.
 You might want to adopt an eclectic homeschooling style or even unschool for a period (or permanently).

 If you ever doubt that your children are getting a good education because of homeschooling during their various ages and stages, think about what school was like for many people in this country a hundred years ago.
-Schoolkids of all ages were put in one room together with one teacher and this system produced a generation of Americans that were far more literate than modern generations!
+Schoolkids of all ages were put in one room together with one teacher.
+This system produced a generation of Americans that were literate and hardworking.

 When it comes to organizing your homeschool day, creating a visual schedule may work best for you.
-If you can SEE everything at a glance, you can see where there may be “bottlenecks” in your day and shuffle things around for a better fit.
-Also, if the kids can SEE the schedule prominently, they’re more likely to stay on task.
+If you can see everything at a glance, you can spot “bottlenecks” in your day and shuffle things around for a better fit.
+Also, if the kids can see the schedule prominently, they’re more likely to stay on task.